juhasipo/JMobster/README.markdown

 ### Requirements

 * JDK 6 (SE or EE)
-* Backbone.js (tested only with 0.9.2)
+* Backbone.js (Tested only with 0.9.2)
-* Backbone.Validations
+* [Backbone.Validation](https://github.com/thedersen/backbone.validation) (Tested only with v0.6.2)

 At the moment only Java to Backbone.js model conversion is supported.
-Validation requires [Backbone.Validations](https://github.com/n-time/backbone.validations) plugin to work.
+Validation requires Backbone.Validation plugin to work.
 Java dependencies are handled in Gradle build file.

 Usage